 - If you are having a Help to Buy Mortgage or Help to Buy ISA

 For any transaction, the timescales are subject to change depending on when your offer is accepted and other factors involved.
-The average process takes between X-X weeks.
+The average process takes between 12-16 weeks.
 It can be quicker or slower, depending on the parties in the chain.
-For example, if you are a first-time buyer, purchasing a new build property with a mortgage in principle, it could take X weeks.
-However, if you are buying a leasehold property that requires an extension of the lease, this can take significantly longer, between X and X months.
+However, if you are buying a leasehold property that requires an extension of the lease, this can take significantly longer.
 In such, a situation additional charges would apply.

 Our fee assumes that: